 Three arrested in commercial burglary ring investigation

 Apr.
-28—AUBURN — Three area people were arrested Thursday and charged in connection with what police describe as spree of commercial burglaries that stretched across Androscoggin County and possibly beyond.
+29—AUBURN — Three area people were arrested Thursday and charged in what police describe as a spree of commercial burglaries that stretched across Androscoggin County and possibly beyond.

 The three were being held Friday at the Androscoggin County Jail in Auburn.